 Package Installation Installs Wrong Compiler

 Some users report sudo apt install gcc-14 incorrectly installing clang instead of GCC.
 This typically indicates a misconfigured package cache or conflicting repository.
-Fix this by refreshing your package index and explicitly installing both C and C++ compilers together:
+Refresh your package index and explicitly install both compilers:

 sudo apt update